 - The State SLS Case Manager will complete quarterly monitoring for each person enrolled.
 The monitoring can be done in person or virtually depending on the person's preference.
-The monitoring for the six-month review should be done in-person. - The quarterly monitoring will be an opportunity to review the Individual State SLS or OBSS Support Plan and evaluate: - 1.
+The monitoring for the six-month review should be done inperson. - The quarterly monitoring will be an opportunity to review the Individual State SLS or OBSS Support Plan and evaluate: - 1.
 Satisfaction with State or OBSS SLS services. - 2.
 Utilization of State SLS or OBSS service hours. - 3.
-Appropriateness of goals listed in the Individual State SLS or OBSS Support Plan. - 4.
-Health, safety and welfare of the person enrolled in the Program - Following the monitoring, the case manager will make changes to the person's State SLS or OBSS Support Plan as appropriate.
+Appropriateness of goals listed in the Individual State SLS or OBSS Support - 4.
+Health, safety and welfare of the person enrolled in the Program

+Following the monitoring, the case manager will document the monitoring in the HCPF Care and Case Management System and make changes to the person's State SLS or OBSS Support Plan as appropriate.
+6/03 11/23; 3/24; 5/24